Madelinethong/Text-to-Picture-System/README.md

 pipe.to(device)
 ```

-Then, run the Flask application with the following code:
+Then, run the following code to execute the codes for the Flask application:

 ```python
 from flask import *